 Scope note: This property records an E3 Condition State for some E18 Physical Thing.

-It is a shortcut of the more fully developed path from E18 Physical Thing through P34 concerned, E14 Condition Assessment, P35 has identified,E3 Condition State.
+It is a shortcut of the more fully developed path from ‘E18 Physical Thing’ through ‘P34 concerned’, ‘E14 Condition Assessment’, ‘P35 has identified’, to ‘E3 Condition State’.
 It offers no information about how and when the E3 Condition State was established, nor by whom.

 An instance of Condition State is specific to an instance of Physical Thing.